Author Annie Kerguenne Design Thinking Strategist & Master Coach Executive Trainings - Design Thinking @HPI

 "A human-centered solution for complex problems".

-For some, it is an innovation method with defined phases and tools, for others a user-centered orientation or philosophy.
+For some, it is an innovation method with defined phases and tools, for others a user-centered mindset or philosophy.

 Recently, more and more executives have discovered Design Thinking as an effective aid in change processes.
 A brief look at the history of Design Thinking provides insight as to why leadership is looking to Design Thinking for solutions: